Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Diagnosis begins with a physical examination, during which the doctor examines and palpates the affected area.

-• An X-ray will provide an accurate picture .
+• An X-ray will provide an accurate picture of the fracture.

 • In some cases, magnetic resonance imaging (MRI) or computed tomography (CT) is also used.

-• Thanks to these examinations, the doctor gets a detailed overview of the condition of the bone and surrounding tissues.
+• With these examinations, the doctor gets a detailed overview of the condition of the bone and surrounding tissues.
 [11]

 Did you know?

-• Each person suffers an average of two fractures in a lifetime.[12]
+• On average, each person suffers two fractures in a lifetime.[12]

-• The most common in working age you can have a wrist fracture.[13]
+• Most common fracture during working age is a wrist fracture..[13]

-• A fracture of the femur (the longest bone in the body) affects up to 20 people per 100 000 inhabitants each year.[14]
+• Fracture of the femur (the longest bone in the body) affects up to 20 people per 100,000 population each year.[14]

-If treatment is not effective, this can cause a number of complications.
+If treatment is not effective, it can cause a number of complications.

 • Setting the bone in the wrong position: Can lead to deformity and limited mobility of the affected body part.